mutt0-ds/mutt0-ds.github.io/content/posts/2024/04/types-powerbi-connection.md

 [DirectQuery](https://learn.microsoft.com/it-it/power-bi/connect-data/desktop-use-directquery) is interesting.
 The report's semantic model is just a connector to the original data source (in this case, a database), and every time you interact with your report sends a new query.
 This may take some seconds depending on the query complexity and the source's performances, but has the great advantage of returning live data.

 I recommend DirectQuery if you really need live data and if your report isn't too complex, thereby avoiding significant delays and performance impacts on the original source.
-However, it doesn't scale well and comes with https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-use-directquery#considerations-and-limitations.
+However, it doesn't scale well and comes with [notable limitations](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-use-directquery#considerations-and-limitations).

 ## Live Connection Mode